Taxation

 • Transition all businesses to GST registration, while providing a GST-related ‘tax free threshold of $26,000 for all small businesses, meaning the first $2,600 in GST collected remains with the business

-• End multinational tax avoidance and profit shifting to low or no tax jurisdictions, so that such multinationals pay their fair share of tax on sales in Australia
+• End multinational tax avoidance and profit shifting to low or no-tax jurisdictions to ensure multinationals pay their fair share of tax on sales in Australia, including by:

-• Prohibit corporations from claiming tax deductions for any interest paid to related entities based overseas
+• Prohibiting corporations from claiming tax deductions for any interest paid to related entities based overseas

-• Introduce a 50% Diverted Profits Tax (or ‘Google Tax’) on profits sent overseas for corporations deemed to have arranged their business structure to avoid tax
+• Introducing a 50 per cent Diverted Profits Tax (or ‘Google Tax’) on profits sent overseas for corporations deemed to have arranged their business structure to avoid tax

 • If the federal government fails to ban foreign ownership, increase housing taxes on foreign buyers (also see Housing Affordability policy)